changeworld/azure-docs.pl-pl/articles/search/search-howto-complex-data-types.md

 Podobnie jak w przypadku dowolnej definicji indeksu, można użyć portalu, [interfejsu API REST](https://docs.microsoft.com/rest/api/searchservice/create-index)lub [zestawu .NET SDK](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.index?view=azure-dotnet) , aby utworzyć schemat zawierający typy złożone.

 Poniższy przykład przedstawia schemat indeksu JSON z prostymi polami, kolekcjami i typami złożonymi.
 Zwróć uwagę, że w ramach typu złożonego każde pole podrzędne ma typ i może mieć atrybuty, tak jak pola najwyższego poziomu.
-Schemat odnosi się do przykładowych danych powyżej. `Address`to złożone pole, które nie jest kolekcją (Hotel ma jeden adres). `Rooms`to złożone pole kolekcji (Hotel ma wiele pokojów).
+Schemat odnosi się do przykładowych danych powyżej. `Address` to złożone pole, które nie jest kolekcją (Hotel ma jeden adres). `Rooms` to złożone pole kolekcji (Hotel ma wiele pokojów).

 <!---
-For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
+For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Cognitive Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
 You cannot have complex types nested inside other complex types in an index used for push-model data ingestion.

 Indexers are a different story.
 When defining an indexer, in particular one used to build a knowledge store, your index can have nested complex types.
 An indexer is able to hold a chain of complex data structures in-memory, and when it includes a skillset, it can support highly complex data forms.
 For more information and an example, see [How to get started with knowledge store](knowledge-store-howto.md).
 -->